 Finally, in looking at the text complexity exemplars selected by the Common Core, we found that often, particularly at the higher-grade levels, the actual range of Lexile levels for the exemplars was outside the band recommended by Common Core—clear evidence that they considered more than Lexile levels when selecting the books.
 We also noted that the Lexile levels for fiction were often too low; they did not reflect the actual conceptual difficulty of the books, especially for grades 9-12 where difficult issues were the focus of the book.
 In contrast, the Lexile levels for informational texts were often too high, since those levels are only computed on the text sections and the books themselves had many photographs, charts, graphs, and documents with only short sections of text.
 In addition, these books have more specialized vocabulary that increase Lexile levels but may not actually make the text more difficult to read because they are used in context.

-We did include the Lexile information on both the CC exemplars and the global books, when that information was available, realizing that this information can be useful if it’s one factor being considered along with many others.
+We did include the Lexile information, when that information was available, realizing that this information can be useful if it’s one factor being considered along with many others.
 We also realize that some educators are in contexts where administrators are requiring them to use Lexile levels in making decisions on books for use in classrooms.

 As a reminder, the Common Core does not promote the use of only Lexile levels in evaluation of a book.
-These are the three criteria for evaluating a book’s complexity according to Common Core.
+These are the three criteria for evaluating a book’s complexity:

 a.
 Levels of Meaning and Purpose.
 Determining greater or less complexity based on how many layers of meaning are in the text and whether the purpose of the text is implicit or clearly stated.